Emily Rose Epstein

 Emily Rose Epstein is an American drummer.
 She is best known for her collaborations with the garage rock musicians Ty Segall and Mikal Cronin.
 She was a former member of Segall's live band, and a former member of Cronin's.
 She met Segall at the University of San Francisco.

-Before becoming a drummer, she was influenced to be a writer like her grandfather; Robert Epstein.
-Emily went to college to become a career writer.
+Before becoming a drummer - she was influenced to be a writer like her grandfather - Emily went to college to become a journalist.
 Her grandfather influenced her with art journalism and with poetry as well.
 Emily started playing the drums at a young age.
 When she was 13, she played drums for a UCLA band.
 While she was on tour with Segall, she would continue college and continued in journalism and editing.

-She took a break from touring in 2015 to work at a record store as well as play in a country band called Emily Rose and the Rounders (formerly known as Blue Rose Rounder).
+Emily Rose took a break from touring in 2015 to take her country band more seriously.
+In 2017 she reformed the band as the Blue Rose Rounders, now called Emily Rose & the Rounders.

+She continues to tour with Emily Rose & the Rounders and has been a part of the touring and recording incarnation of Pink Mountaintops.